Darko Janacković

-Daniel Darko Janacković (born 11 May 1967), commonly known as Darko Janacković, is a Serbian-born French football manager and a former footballer.
+Daniel Darko Janacković (born 11 May 1967), commonly known as Darko Janacković, is a Serbian football manager and a former footballer.

 Playing career

 Born and raised in Pirot, Yugoslavia, he began his footballing career in 1978 with Belgrade-based FK Partizan.
 In 1980, he moved to France and more accurately to Dieppe where he began playing for FC Dieppe.

 Yugoslavia

 He began his professional footballing career in the year 1986 with Yugoslav Premier League and his hometown based side FK Radnički Pirot.
 In 1987, he moved to Belgrade where he signed a one-year contract with another Yugoslav Premier League side OFK Beograd.

 Portugal

 He first moved out of Yugoslavia in 1988 to Portugal where he signed a two-year contract with Segunda Liga side Moreirense F.C.
 In 1990, he moved to the city of Aveiro where he had a two-year stint with Primeira Liga side S.C.
 Beira-Mar, thus ending his professional footballing career as the Serbian met with a car accident later.